mpaperno/MSFSTouchPortalPlugin/README.md

 For example you could have a button light up red when this event happens, so you can know to go check the log.

+## Support and Discussion

+Please use the GitHub [Issues](https://github.com/mpaperno/MSFSTouchPortalPlugin/issues) pages for bug reports and concise feature requests.
+Use the [Discussions](https://github.com/mpaperno/MSFSTouchPortalPlugin/discussions) pages for general conversation on any related topic like suggestions or support questions.

+There is also a Touch Portal Discord server discussion room at [#msfs2020](https://discord.com/channels/548426182698467339/750791488501448887)

 ## Update Notifications

 The latest version of this software is always published on the GitHub [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.